George Poyser

 George Henry Poyser (6 February 1910 – 30 January 1995) was an English football player and manager.

-A defender, he enjoyed a lengthy playing career, the tail end of which was interrupted by World War II.
+A left-back, he enjoyed a lengthy playing career, the tail end of which was interrupted by World War II.
 He played for Wolverhampton Wanderers, Stourbridge, Mansfield Town, Port Vale, Brentford, and Plymouth Argyle.
 He helped Brentford to win the Second Division title in 1934–35.

 He became a coach and manager after the war, taking charge of Dover, Notts County and Manchester City.
 He took County into the quarter-finals of the FA Cup, though he was better equipped as a scout than as a manager.

 Playing career

-Poyser played as a defender, and was a strong left-back.
+Poyser played as a defender and was a strong left-back.
 Playing for Teversal Colliery, he had an unsuccessful trial at Mansfield Town, before moving on to Stanton Hill Victoria.
 He enjoyed spells at Wolverhampton Wanderers and Stourbridge, before signing with Mansfield Town.
 He was part of the Mansfield team when they were elected to the Football League in 1931.

 In May 1931, he joined Port Vale of the Second Division.
-His debut came on 2 January 1932, in a 2–0 win over Plymouth Argyle at The Old Recreation Ground.
+His debut came on 2 January 1932, in a 2–0 win over Plymouth Argyle at the Old Recreation Ground.
 However, he totalled just six appearances for the "Valiants" in the 1931–32 campaign.
-He featured 28 times in the 1932–33 season, before establishing himself in the first team with 39 appearances in the 1933–34 campaign.
+He featured 28 times in the 1932–33 season before establishing himself in the first team with 39 appearances in the 1933–34 campaign.
 He made 72 league appearances for Port Vale.

 In June 1934 he transferred to Brentford for a fee of £1,550, a club record.
 In his first season at Brentford, the club won the Second Division championship.
 The "Bees" finished fifth in the First Division in 1935–36, sixth in 1936–37 and 1937–38, and then 18th in 1938–39.
 He remained at Griffin Park for a decade, making 157 appearances, though like many players of his era, the Second World War shortened his career, though he represented Brentford in the non-competitive wartime competitions.

 The 36-year-old Poyser joined Plymouth Argyle for a £3,500 fee late in the 1945–46 season, making three Football League South appearances and a further three Second Division appearances.
 He left Home Park at the end of the 1946–47 season.

-Management career
+Managerial career

-Poyser first turned to management with Dover.
+Dover

+Poyser first turned to management with Dover, where he was appointed player-manager on 21 November 1947.
+He managed the club in the Kent Football League for three successful seasons, before departing in May 1950; the supporters' association chairman stated that "his genial personality, his wealth of football knowledge, and his aptitude to make friends had played a tremendously important part in the town club's success".
 He then returned to his old professional clubs in a coaching capacity, becoming the assistant trainer at Brentford and a coach at Wolverhampton Wanderers.